Tools

 Use when: The user asks about meetings or schedule items for a specific time range.

-Avoid when: The user wants to create or edit events.
+Avoid when: The user wants to create, edit, or delete events.

 Examples: